Recurrent neural networks and transfer learning for elasto-plasticity in woven composites: Data generation

 \subsection{Meso-scale simulations}

-A mean-field model which uses the Mori-Tanaka theory for homogenization, implemented in \textsc{Digimat-MF}, is used to conduct non-linear path-dependent elasto-plastic simulations of different woven composites.
-While the weave pattern and geometry of the meso-scale structure remain unchanged, the micro-structural constituents properties changed in each sample.
-As a consequence, the mean-field homogenization procedure involves a two-step process.
+A mean-field model which uses the Mori-Tanaka theory for homogenization, implemented in \textsc{Digimat-MF}, is used to conduct non-linear path-dependent elasto-plastic simulations of woven composites with varying properties.
+While the geometry of the meso-scale structure remains unchanged, the micro-structural constituent's properties vary in each virtual sample (see more details in Subsection \ref{design of experiments} below).
+As a consequence, the mean-field homogenization procedure involves two steps.
 In the first step, the sub-scale of the composite material being studied is divided into smaller units called pseudo-grains (PGs).
 Each PG represents a localized region within the composite.
 Once the division into PGs is completed, the homogenization process begins.
 Each pseudo-grain is individually subjected to a homogenization procedure, where the behavior and properties of the constituent materials within the PG are analyzed.
 In the second step, homogenization is extended to the entire sub-scale.
-The effective response of the entire sub-scale is computed by considering the collective behavior of all the homogenized pseudo-grains.
+The effective response of the entire sub-scale is computed by averaging over the collective behavior of all the homogenized pseudo-grains.
 An interested reader is referred to \cite{Doghri2005} for a more comprehensive understanding of the modeling approach.